efdevcon/monorepo/devcon-app/README.md

-NOTES ON PWA:

-    next-pwa uses workbox under the hood, it emits: sw.js and workbox.****.js
+next-pwa uses workbox under the hood, it emits: sw.js and workbox.\*\*\*\*.js

     These files work like this:
         The service worker (sw.js) is registered, and Workbox (workbox.****.js) scripts are imported. self.skipWaiting() is invoked to ensure the new service worker will activate immediately after installation.
         Workbox precacheAndRoute lists resources to be precached during the install event that Workbox manages internally.
-        When the installation phase is complete (including precaching), if self.skipWaiting() was called, the service worker will
+        When the installation phase is complete (including precaching), if self.skipWaiting() was called, the service worker will activate immediately.

     Update logic:
         Whenever a user opens the pwa, it will fetch "sw.js" - if this changed (even a single byte), the service worker will kick into gear and go through the listed steps above.